Danie Craven: Coaching career

-After his rugby-playing career ended, he was a national selector from 1938 until he was appointed coach in 1949.
+After his rugby-playing career ended, he was a national selector from 1938, until he was appointed coach in 1949.
 He started his coaching career with a bang, winning 10 matches in a row, including a 4–0 whitewash of New Zealand in their 1949 tour to South Africa.
 Under his guidance the Springboks were undefeated from 1949 to 1952, and won 17 of 23 tests (74% success rate) – an achievement that makes Craven one of South Africa's greatest coaches.
 He also coached Stellenbosch University from 1949 until 1956.

 Administrative career

 Craven became the president of the South African Rugby Board (SARB) in 1956.
 He was also a member of the International Rugby Board from 1957 and served as its chairman on several occasions.

 The last part of Craven's chairmanship of the SARB occurred during the country's most tumultuous years.
 Rugby had become the national sport of white South Africans and a symbol of Afrikaner power.
 In the 1970s and 1980s, the outlawed African National Congress allied with overseas anti-apartheid movements to successfully isolate South Africa from sporting and cultural contact with the rest of the world.
 Of all the sanctions aimed at South Africa, none irked the Afrikaner population more than the ban on rugby internationals.

 Craven managed to maintain links with other rugby playing nations during the years of South Africa's sporting isolation through his position with the IRB.
 He feared that isolation would negatively affect the standard of Springbok rugby.
 Consequently, he was not above "some murky business", such as the New Zealand Cavaliers tour in 1986, which Craven denied would happen.
 By the time South Africa returned to international competition in 1992, there had been no outgoing tours since 1981, and no incoming tours since 1984.

-In 1988 Craven met leaders of the African National Congress (ANC) in Harare, Zimbabwe in a bold bid to return to global competition.
+In 1988, Craven met leaders of the African National Congress (ANC) in Harare, Zimbabwe in a bold bid to return to global competition.
 An unprecedented deal emerged to form a single rugby association that would field integrated teams for participation in foreign tournaments.
-Many right-wing white South Africans attacked Craven as a traitor for meeting with the ANC, and then-president P.W.
+Many right-wing white South Africans attacked Craven as a traitor for meeting with the ANC, and the then State President of South Africa P.W.
 Botha denounced the move.
 Although the deal did not lead to the immediate end of the sporting isolation, it paved the way for the formation of the unified body, the South African Rugby Football Union (SARFU) in 1992.
 Craven was SARFU's first chairman until he died in 1993, having served for an unbroken 37 years at the head of South African rugby.